WLS-SD/mysql_for_android/README.md

 ## Use 'stop-mysql' Command to Stop MySql Server.
 ## Use 'update-mysql' Command to Update MySql Through This Repo.
 ## Use 'uninstall-mysql' Command to Uninstall MySql/MariaDb and all it's Dependencies.
+## Use 'change-password-mysql' Command to Change Password Of MySQL Database.

 ## Requirements Needed For Installation:~